 In this paper we want to discuss the scope of this challenge.
 Are all revisions of logic subject to the Adoption Problem?
 If not, are there significant cases of logical revision that are subject to the Adoption Problem?
 We will argue that both questions should be answered negatively.
 Kripke’s regress does not arise for all rules of inference and not even for the adoption of those rules that are of relevance for the discussion of the rational revisability of logic.

 Since we arrive at a negative answer to the two questions above, we will close the paper in section 4 by considering alternative targets for for the Adoption Problem.
 Perhaps it doesn’t primarily target Quine’s view on the revisability of logic but some other aspect of Quine’s view on logic.
-However, as we will argue in that , also for these alternative targets Kripke’s argument doesn’t pose a real challenge.
+However, as we will argue, Kripke’s argument doesn’t pose a real challenge for these alternative targets either.

 The main claims of the paper are then that there is no adoption problem that would compromise rational revision of our logic, provided that we already possess some basic reasoning skills.
 This is the case both for the thought experiment considered by Padro and Kripke, and for more realistic scenarios of logical revision.
 Moreover, that basic reasoning skills are unadoptable is consistent with a Quinean philosophy of logic.